MattR0se/Procedural-generated-Dungeon/README.md

 This looks complicated, but what the compare() method does is compare two strings regardless of the order of their letters.
 For example, compare('NWS', 'SWN') would return True.
 This way I don't have to worry about the order of the doors string.

 The Room has one method called 'tileRoom()'.
 Here, the layout (which stores information where the sprites are beinig placed) is created as a two-dimensional array (because this is python, 'list of lists' would be more precise, but I hope you get the idea.
 Right now, the first and last column are all 1s, which stand for wall tiles, and the floor are 0s.
-Notice that the outer loop is for the columns and the inner loop is for the rows, which is something I always confuse and it is a point where errors happen frequently, especially if you want to combine this with (x, y) coordinates and vectors, where it is the other way round...
+Notice that the outer loop is for the columns and the inner loop is for the rows, which is something I always confuse and it is a point where errors happen frequently, especially if you combine this with (x, y) coordinates and vectors, where it is the other way round...
 ```python
 self.layout = []
 for i in range(self.h):